Miguel Ángel Félix Gallardo: Incarceration

 After his arrest, Félix Gallardo decided to divide up the trade he controlled as it would be more efficient and less likely to be brought down by law enforcement.
 Félix Gallardo instructed his lawyer to convene the nation's top drug narcos in 1989 at a house in the resort of Acapulco where he designated the plazas or territories.
 The Tijuana route would go to his nephews, the Arellano Felix brothers.
 The Ciudad Juárez route would go to the Carrillo Fuentes family.
 Miguel Caro Quintero would run the Sonora corridor.
-Joaquín Guzmán Loera and Héctor Luis Palma Salazar were left the Pacific coast operations, with Ismael Zambada García joining them soon after and thus becoming the Sinaloa Cartel, which was not a party to the 1989 pact.
+Joaquín Guzmán Loera and Héctor Luis Palma Salazar were left the Pacific coast operations, with Ismael Zambada García joining them soon after and thus forming the Sinaloa Cartel, which was not a party to the 1989 pact.

 When Félix Gallardo was transferred to a high-security prison in 1993, he lost any remaining control over the other drug lords.